Publish Date: Jan 10, 2020This article in the C# garbage collector series outlines the history and types of GC in .NET. It covers three GC modes:

 CQRS design pattern using the MediatR library in .NET, simplifying its complexity.
 It explains the division of application methods into

-Command
+Command and

-functions, highlighting the benefits of this separation for technology choice and scalability.
+Query functions, highlighting the benefits of this separation for technology choice and scalability.
 The piece also touches on the concept of events and

 Event Sourcing, showcasing their roles in maintaining system states and facilitating troubleshooting.
 The use of the